httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 {: #ex-bini-response title="Binary Response, including Informational Responses"}

-A response that uses the chunked encoding (see {{Section 7.1 of MESSAGING}}) as shown in {{ex-chunked}} can be encoded using indefinite-length encoding, which minimizes buffering needed to translate into the binary format.
+A response that uses the chunked encoding (see {{Section 7.1 of MESSAGING}}) as shown in {{ex-chunked}} can be encoded using indeterminate-length encoding, which minimizes buffering needed to translate into the binary format.
 However, chunk boundaries do not need to be retained, and any chunk extensions cannot be conveyed using the binary format; see {{differences}}.

 ~~~ http-message